Executive MBA (EMBA)

 What this means to you and your financial aid:

-For Cohort 27, the MAP EMBA placeholder and budget offset for Fall 2021 will be $1,602.
+For EMBA – Cohort 29, the MAP EMBA placeholder and budget offset for Fall 2023 will be $1,766.
 The MAP placeholder will not reduce, refund or disburse against the student’s account / tuition cost.

-Please contact Ross Financial Aid if you have any questions regarding this process.
+Please contact Ross Financial Aid if you have any questions regarding financial aid or other questions.
+Be sure to include your UMID number in all correspondence with our office.

 The Ross School of Business Office of Financial Aid is a satellite office of the University of Michigan Office of Financial Aid.